Set behind an existing weatherboard cottage, a series of interlocking masonry volumes are placed to gain the maximum amount of light and air.

 This is a robust house for a busy family of four.
 Raw yet sophisticated, the house provides calm spaces for living that engage with its occupants and re-considers the essentials of what’s needed in a contemporary family home.

-2017 Australian Institute of Architects Alterations + Additions, NSW Chapter
+2017 Australian Institute of Architects, National Award for Alterations + Additions

 2017 Houses Awards